sternenseemann/spacecookie/README.md

 ## Portability

-Spacecookie's portability is mostly limited by [haskell-socket](https://github.com/lpeterse/haskell-socket), since it does not require systemd or anything else to run. haskell-socket should run on any POSIX-compliant Operating system and Windows, so Spacecookie should support those OS as well.
+Spacecookie's portability is mostly limited by [haskell-socket](https://github.com/lpeterse/haskell-socket).
+`haskell-socket` should work on any POSIX-compliant Operating system,  so Spacecookie should support those platforms as well.

-I personally however have only tested Spacecookie on GNU/Linux (with and without systemd) so far.
-Feel free to send me an email or generate a [build report](http://hackage.haskell.org/package/spacecookie/reports/) if you've built (or failed to do so) on another platform!
+However I personally have only tested Spacecookie on GNU/Linux (with and without systemd) so far.
+Feel free to send me an email or generate a [build report](http://hackage.haskell.org/package/spacecookie/reports/) if you've built spacecookie (or failed to do so) on another platform!

+Windows is currently not supported as we use some Unix-specific features, but there is probably little demand for it as well.

 ## HTTP Support?